A co-educational school for age 3 through grade 12, deeply rooted in Quaker values. AFS is a culture of intellectual and creative ambition.

 The Education Law Center (ELC) ensures all children in Pennsylvania have access to quality public educational services and to the full range of educational options that are available to their peers.
 ELC advocates on behalf of the most vulnerable students, children living in poverty, children of color, children in the foster care and juvenile systems, children with disabilities, English learners, LGBTQ students, and children experiencing homelessness.

 This summer, explore a top campus, make friends as you master new tech skills, and join a community of 275,000 iD Tech students and alumni who are organizing robotics clubs, starting companies, founding nonprofits, and landing jobs at tech powerhouses like Facebook and Google.
-For 18 years, it has been their mission to empower the next generation of coders, app developers, game designers, engineers, and innovators.
+For over 20 years, it has been their mission to empower the next generation of coders, app developers, game designers, engineers, and innovators.

 LaunchX holds a summer program to tap into the potential of ambitious high school students, supporting them through the process of launching an actual startup.
 This four-week, intensive program allows young entrepreneurs to learn from industry experts and work in a group of peer co-founders to build real products and solve business challenges.